hpc/charliecloud/doc-src/faq.rst

 should pop an xterm.

-If your X11 application doesn't work, please file an issue so we can figure out why.
+If your X11 application doesn’t work, please file an issue so we can figure out why.